yduf/yduf.github.io/_posts/2025-11-24-network-share-home-folder.md

 <link rel="shortcut icon" href="https://cdn.iconscout.com/icon/premium/png-512-thumb/network-folder-10-794131.png?f=webp&w=512" type="image/x-icon" />

 First idea was to share the full `~/` folder through nfs.
-- it won't allow login if the nfs server is unreachable
+- login will be completly stuck if the nfs server is unreachable
-- they are some _race conditions_ (not so sure) when connecting from ssh that made that solution unstable.
+- they are some _race conditions_ (not so sure what) when connecting from ssh that made that solution unstable.

 And there was also some other drawbacks ⚠️
 - **ssh keys will be shared ash well**